Poetry With A Mission

 But those who repent and refrain from such sinning, needn’t have fear of damnation,

-For their fruitage is evidence of their genuineness — they’re a “new creation.”
+For their fruitage is evidence of their genuineness, they a “new creation.”

 It’s they who’re covered by God’s grace, for grace only covers contrite sinners, not sin,